MarcToussaint/optimization-course/README.md

 * The following assumes $HOME/git as your git path, and $HOME/opt to install 3rd-party libs -- please stick to this (no system-wide installs)

-* Clone the repo, install Ubuntu packages, compile with cmake
+* Clone the repo, install Ubuntu packages, & compile with cmake:
 ```
 mkdir -p $HOME/git
 cd $HOME/git